AI Literacy for Library Workers: Online Course

 1. Understanding the technology

-• Accurately define key AI terms including narrow AI, machine learning, transformer architecture, neural network, fine-tuning, training data, grounding, tokens, and guardrails.
+- Accurately define key AI terms including machine learning, neural network, training data, grounding, tokens, and guardrails.

 2. Prompting for language models